devnull-cz/c-prog-lang/modules/function-retval-vs-ABI.md

 What we should take away from this situation:

-- anything looking as working does not mean it is correct
+- Anything looking as working does not mean it is correct
-- ideally, if possible, test on different architectures (like x86, SPARC, ARM, etc).
+- Ideally, if possible, test on different architectures (like x86, SPARC, ARM, etc).
-- using different compilers and different systems may help as well.
+- Using different compilers and different systems may help as well.
 For example, if you develop in a Linux distro, testing it also on a macOS laptop would be worth it.
-- if something magically stops working that did work before, be ready for breakage like this.
+- If something magically stops working that did work before, be ready for breakage like this.
 Even something that has worked for ages does not necessarily means the code must have been correct.
-- always use `-Wall -Wextra` GCC options when building your code.
+- Always use `-Wall -Wextra` GCC options when building your code.
 More on that later in the seminar.
 See that `clang` warns by default which is a good thing.